OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/one_fabricmanager.md

 2.  **Frontend CLI (`onefabric`):** This is the primary user interface for the tool, run from the OpenNebula frontend.
 It acts as a central point of control for the entire cluster.
 When a command is executed (e.g., `onefabric list`), the tool uses SSH to connect to the relevant KVM hosts and remotely execute commands inside the Fabric Manager VM using `virsh` and the QEMU guest agent.
 This allows an administrator to manage the NVSwitch hardware across all hosts from a single console.

-### What is onefabric?

-The `onefabric` is a command-line utility for the OpenNebula frontend that provides a centralized interface for managing NVIDIA&reg; NVSwitch hardware on KVM hypervisors.
-It allows administrators to control the entire lifecycle of the NVIDIA&reg; Fabric Manager, including service management and direct hardware partitioning, from a single console.

-### When to use onefabric:
+### When to use OpenNebula NVIDIA Fabric Manager:

 - To enable Shared NVSwitch Virtualization for OpenNebula VMs.
 - To dynamically partition NVSwitch devices across compute hosts.
 - To ensure multi-GPU VMs receive full NVLink bandwidth.
 - To monitor the status and topology of NVSwitch partitions in OpenNebula.

-## Requirements
+### Requirements

 **KVM Host Requirements:**

 - **NVIDIA&reg; NVSwitch Hardware:** Required on the KVM hosts.
-- H**ost Software Component:** The opennebula-kvm-node EE package must be installed on all NVSwitch-equipped hosts.
+- **Host Software Component:** The opennebula-kvm-node EE package must be installed on all NVSwitch-equipped hosts.
-- **VFIO-PCI Driver:** The vfio-pci driver must be enabled and loaded for the NVSwitch devices to allow PCI passthrough to the Service VM.
+- **VFIO-PCI Drivers:** The vfio-pci driver must be enabled and loaded for the NVSwitc and GPU devices to allow PCI passthrough to the Service VM.
 - **Service VM Image:** The required Fabric Manager VM image is handled and downloaded automatically during service startup.

 **OpenNebula Frontend:**

-- **onefabric CLI Tool:** Must be installed on the OpenNebula frontend server (Installed by default on EE packages).
+- **onefabric CLI Tool:** Must be available on the OpenNebula frontend server (Installed by default on EE packages).
 - **Passwordless SSH Access:** The frontend oneadmin user must have passwordless SSH access to the oneadmin user on all KVM hosts for remote command execution.

-## Install & Setup
+## Installation & Setup

-### Frontend Installation

-The onefabric CLI tool is installed by default on the OpenNebula EE packages.

 ### Host Preparation and Component Installation